nirdhara/wisdom/technology/prerequisite.md

 ## Git

+### windows

+**Installing Git for Windows (Git Bash)**

+Git for Windows is a popular choice because it not only provides Git command-line tools but also includes a Bash emulation environment, which makes it easy to use Git commands in a Unix-like shell.

+1. **Download**: Get the installer from [Git for Windows Official Website](https://gitforwindows.org/).

+2. **Install**: Run the downloaded installer and follow the setup wizard.
+Most defaults are fine; you can stick with them.
+Let the installer finish.

+3. **Open Git Bash**: Use it from the Start menu to start using Git commands on Windows.

 ### macOS

 Git comes pre-installed on MacOS, so you don't need to do anything special to get started with version control.